U.S. Route 70 in North Carolina

 U.S. Route 70 (US 70) is a part of the United States Numbered Highway System that runs from Globe, Arizona, to the Crystal Coast of the US state of North Carolina.
 In North Carolina, it is a major 488 mi east–west highway that runs from the Tennessee border to the Atlantic Ocean.
 From the Tennessee state line near Paint Rock to Asheville it follows the historic Dixie Highway, running concurrently with US 25.
 The highway connects several major cities including Asheville, High Point, Greensboro, Durham, Raleigh, Goldsboro, and New Bern.
 From Beaufort on east, US 70 shares part of the Outer Banks Scenic Byway, a National Scenic Byway, before ending in the community of Atlantic, located along Core Sound.

 US 70 is an original US Highway, signed on November 11, 1926, when the US Highway System was approved.
 Since then, the highway has been realigned in places.
 One of the larger extensions of US 70 came in 1931 when the highway was extended concurrently along North Carolina Highway 101 (NC 101) from Beaufort to Atlantic.
-There are a four-lane highway throughout much of the state, and notable sections of US 70 have been converted to freeway or expressway standards, including those in Greensboro, Clayton, and New Ben.
+There are four-lane highways throughout much of the state, and notable sections of US 70 have been converted to freeway or expressway standards, including those in Greensboro, Clayton, and New Bern.
 Several new projects beginning in the 2000s have placed US 70 on interstate grade freeways.
 On May 24, 2016, AASHTO assigned the Future I-42 designation to the majority of US 70's routing east of Garner.
 Additionally, a short freeway segment in east Durham was officially designated as I-885 on June 30, 2022, a route that connects I-40 to I-85 through the Research Triangle Park and east Durham.